CONTACT US TODAY AT 212-605-0343

 What is the difference between SSI vs SSDI?

-SSI and SSDI serve as safety nets for individuals facing challenges, but they have distinct eligibility criteria.
+SSI and SSDI act as financial safety nets for individuals facing challenges, but they have different eligibility criteria.
 SSI provides financial assistance to those with limited income and resources as a need-based program, while individuals earn SSDI through prior work and payroll tax contributions.

 Can I receive both SSI and SSDI?

 Yes, some individuals may qualify for both Supplemental Security Income and Social Security Disability Insurance, known as “concurrent benefits.”
+If you are eligible for SSI and eligible for SSDI, there is a chance you can receive concurrent benefits.
 Concurrent benefits occur when SSDI payments are lower than the maximum SSI benefit.

 Comparing SSI vs SSDI (SSA)